ZOO-Project/ZOO-Project/README.md

 ### ZOO-Client

-The ZOO-Client is a JavaScript API that can be used on client side to interract with a WPS Server.
+The ZOO-Client is a JavaScript API that can be used on client side to interact with a WPS Server.

 ## License